-The New York Times recently published an op-ed by an woman who proclaims her late abortion was the right decision.
+The New York Times recently published an op-ed by an woman who proclaims her late-term abortion was the right decision.
 The piece, called “I Had a Late-Term Abortion.
 I Am Not a Monster” Lyndsay Werking-Yip, is profoundly misguided and tragic, but also emblematic of an attitude all too prevalent in our culture today.

 Werking-Yip’s decision to procure a late-term abortion started when, around 20 weeks’ gestation, doctors determined her baby had “severe brain abnormalities.”
 According to the Werking-Yip, “There was a small empty space where brain matter should have developed in our child’s frontal lobe.
 She also had agenesis of the corpus callosum, which meant that the middle structure joining left and right hemispheres hadn’t grown properly.
 And there was a third abnormality, a ‘rough’ area of gray matter.”

 The author’s choice to end her baby’s life through abortion reflects society’s common view that children whose future includes uncertain suffering or developmental disabilities are “better off” aborted.
 A CNN anchor recently insisted that preborn babies with serious developmental challenges do not have a right to live: “Why would you want a family to have to have a child with a severe disability? … That child will have so many problems and will most likely not live past their first birthday.
 Why would lawmakers force parents to bring that child to fruition?”
 Even in once staunchly pro-life Ireland, abortion advocates are now pushing for legalization of late-term abortion for preborn babies with disabilities.